zachgates/composite.js/README.md

-# composite
-Module used to draw lines on canvas from points
+# Composite -- Module used to draw lines on canvas from points